lunaprise/Lunaprise/README.md

 https://github.com/lunaprise/Lunaprise/blob/main/IM-1_Press_Kit_V1.3..pdf

-Please note, GitHub is not displaying some of the bacgkround images of the pdf.
-Donwloading by the clicking the arrow button would show you the original.
+Open the link and donwload by the clicking the arrow button on the right and it will show you the original.
+Please note, GitHub is not displaying some of the bacgkround images on its interface, thus it is best to download.

 ## Roadmap